-- 1. Responsible Department(s): Public Works - 3 2.
-Brief Description and Purpose: - 4 The Transportation Impact Fee Fund mission is to provide a partial funding source for growth-related - 5 transportation projects, collecting fees from development projects that impact the City's transportation - 6 system.
-Monies from the Transportation Impact Fee Fund may be used only for capacity-related - 7 projects identified in the July 2010 Transportation Impact Fee Rate Study or as amended. - 8 3.
-Highlights and Changes for 2021-2022: - 9 None.
-Transportation Impact Fee funds will continue to be used toward growth-related transportation - 10 projects. - 4.
-Highlights and Accomplishments during 2019-2020: - 12 Funds in 2019-20 were used towards the following projects: - 36th Avenue West Improvements Project construction. - 196th Street SW Improvement Project, design and right-of-way acquisition. - 15 -continued next page-
+- 4 The Transportation Impact Fee Fund mission is to provide a partial funding source for growth-related - 5 transportation projects, collecting fees from development projects that impact the City's transportation - 6 system.
+Monies from the Transportation Impact Fee Fund may be used only for capacity-related - 7 projects identified in the July 2010 Transportation Impact Fee Rate Study or as amended.

+9 None.
+Transportation Impact Fee funds will continue to be used toward growth-related transportation10 projects.

+- 12 Funds in 2019-20 were used towards the following projects: - 13 36th Avenue West Improvements Project construction. - 14 196th Street SW Improvement Project, design and right-of-way acquisition. - 15 -continued next page-